texcoffier/fyhooks/README.md

 Some arcs are not displayed for clarity : `_help` `_translations` `_counter` `_record`
 in fact all the function names starting by `_`.
-All the functionalities receive `translations events.
+All the functionalities receive `translations` events, it is really not useful to display it.

 ## Documentation